 - Place all crust ingredients in a large food processor and process until it's a dough like consistency with small chinks of pecans still remaining.

 - In a blender or small food processor, blend all cheesecake ingredients until smooth and set aside.

-- Grease an 8×8 baking pan or glass dish with oil (olive or coconut olive will work great.
+- Grease an 8×8 inch baking pan or glass dish with oil (coconut oil will work great).

 - Press crust mixture into baking dish, making sure that it's even.